cdileo/cdileo.github.io/index.md

 ## Welcome to My Landing Page

 This site is currently under construction.
-For now, please take a look at my straight github profile instead.
+For now, please take a look at my [github profile](https://github.com/cdileo/) instead.

 Thanks for popping by!